silvermyyin/silvermyyin.github.io/_posts/2000-01-07-Variations.md

 Suppose there are three blue-eyed people.
 The normal blue-eyed person will see two blue-eyed and one brown-eyed people.
 His deduction will be like: "If those two is the only two with blue eyes, then I have brown eyes.
 That case, they will suicide on Day 2.
 If not, then that means I also have blue eyes, and we have to suicide on **Day 3**."
 On the Day 1 and Day 2 no one suicides.It is because the blue-eyed person is waiting for the other one to suicide.
 On the Day 3, he sees that the other blue-eyed person is still on the island, so he realizes that he has blue eyes too.
 Therefore, the two normal blue-eyed person suicides on **Day 3**.

 The brown-eyed islander will see three blue-eyed islanders.
 His deduction will be like: "If those three people are the only ones with blue eyes, then I have brown eyes.
 That case, they will suicide on Day 3.
 If not, more than three people have blue eyes and I am one of them" On the Day 1 and Day 2, no one suicides.
 On the Day 3, he see only two of the three blue-eyed people has left, while the other one is still on the island.
 Now he will feel quite confused, as it contradicts his assumption.
-Therefore they will not be able to figure out their own eye color or why the other blue-eyed person is still on the island.
 As for the color-blinded person, when he knows two people suicide on the **Day 3**, he would think there are three people who has blue eyes and he realize he is the third one and suicides on the **Day 4**.

 The Kriple model of this typical variation is shown in **Fig. 5-9** from prior to the announcement to **Day 3**.
 We use Mesa to illustrate the variation of number of states in Kripke model (**Fig. 10**) and number of alive islanders day by day (**Fig.11**).